Parametric Architectural Objects

 - Full AISC and European standard beam styles in imperial and metric templates.

-- Stairs can be straight or can have stair flights with different directions, joined with landings.
+- Flights and landings: stairs can be straight or can have stair flights with different directions, joined with landings.

-- Stairs can have slab and its top and bottom thickness can be edited to be adapted to the landing slab thickness
+- Stair slab: stairs can have slab and its top and bottom thickness can be edited to be adapted to the landing slab thickness.

-- Railings can be created from a curve in any shape.
-Railings get the same control points as the original curve, so they can be edited.
+- Railings from curves: railings can be created from a curve in any shape.
+Railings get the same control points as the original curve.

 Slabs and Roofs

-- Slabs and Roofs are directly created and defined by the projection of any type of closed and planar curve.
+- From curves: slabs and roofs are directly created and defined by the projection of any type of closed and planar curve.